qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 **If a "stupid question" doesn't have a sound answer, then maybe something important is overlooked by everyone**.

 **Simplicity is often confused by familiarity**.
 If one is very familiar with a complex thing, they tend to think that thing is simple.

+Curse of knowledge also applies when using AI.
+If the user assumes AI knows their work detail and don't tell such information to AI, AI tend to output generic useless things.
+It's recommended to put knowledge of your work (including failed attempts) into a document.
+It not only reduces your memory pressure but also can be read by AI.

 ### Normalcy bias